kevincndkhuong/resume/README.md

 > | 				| - Build & support Maven, Nexus, Sonar, Unittest, Loadtest for development team
 > |					| - Building and coding framework
 > |					| - Review, update, fix defects, and maintain the stable code for the application
-> |					| - Connect & authenticate on partner connection
+> |					| - Design client/server connecting with authenticated on partners (gas, water, electricity, payment services, ...)
 > |	Lessons Learned	| - Study about banking domain, payment method & ISO8583 standard transaction
 > |					| - Structure of large system with module, communicate together by remote protocols & event (EIP)
 > |					| - Structure of client-server and API exposure with socket, web service & ISO8583 standard